wiicode/cybersecurity-framework/Details.md

 ## Silver

 > All benefits of **Bronze** plus...
-Access to premium content and standard security awareness training for all members of your organization.
+Access to the security awareness training stack for all members of your organization.
 {.is-success}

 - Security Awareness Training
-- Premium Content

 ## Gold
 > All benefits of **Silver** plus...
 Premium access focused on customized content to your organization.
 Each membership includes a dedicated BENTO:GUIDES tenant fully managed by our team.